 A keen proud writer Writing fluently will remain an important skill our children need to master.
 Your child might not be very interested in writing because they have so many other interesting things they would rather do.
 Many children are much more interested in doing something physical than sitting down to write.
 Especially when… Continue reading Writing: first understand why they dislike writing, then negotiate.

-First the reading, writing, and Math goals – then how you work together
+First the reading, writing, and maths goals – then how you work together

 Win-win or no deal: Only agree when you are both happy.
-In the previous posting I gave you ways to create reading,writing, and Math goals that you can both agree with.
 The goals you set decide your success.
-The more thoroughly and seriously the goals are decided between you both, the more you both will… Continue reading First the reading, writing, and Math goals – then how you work together
+The more thoroughly and seriously the goals are decided between you both, the more you both will take the coaching seriously, and when the inevitable moment comes that you both find it harder to work together, you will… Continue reading First the reading, writing, and maths goals – then how you work together

 Learning how to handwrite is not an unnecessary skill….yet.